Final report for FNE20-960

 - - Technical Advisor (Researcher)

-Our project will measure fruit analysis and orchard performance for 200 cultivars of apples to assist farmers in deciding which apple varieties to plant, retain, and market.
-The data will be collected weekly throughout two growing seasons (2020 and 2021).
-Data will be recorded regularly in a format to be determined with assistance from Technical Advisor.
-Data assessment will be done in the off-growing season.
+Our project involved fruit analysis for over 200 cultivars of apples, to assist farmers in deciding which apple varieties to plant, retain, and market.
+The data was collected weekly throughout two growing seasons (2020 and 2021).
+Fruits were juiced, tested in house, and then frozen for lab testing periodically.

-All trees to be evaluated are located within the same orchard.
-Areas have similar soil conditions, and in most cases similar aspect, altitude and competition pressures.
+All trees were grown in similar soil conditions, and in most cases similar aspect, altitude and competition pressures.
 At least two varieties of each cultivar are contained in the orchard.
 Orchard location is northern Vermont, US zone 3a, at 1,700 feet.

 Measurements for fruit analysis include:

-- pH - Readings will be taken electronic titration unit.
+- pH - On farm (initial) readings were taken electronic titration unit.
 Analysis taken at 68 degrees or calculated for adjustments.
-Juice for testing will be expressed from several average apples.
-Only ripe, newly picked apples will be used.
-Juice is extracted in a commercial juicer, using full apples, with seeds removed.
-Meter is left in solution for 5 minutes to get a good reading.
+Juice for testing was expressed from several average apples.
+Juice is extracted in a commercial juicer, using full apples, with seeds removed, as with brix testing.
+Meter probe was left in solution for 5 minutes to get a good reading.
+A second pH test was made by the UVM lab.

-Fall 2021: Remaining fruit examples were collected, sorted, and preliminary testing was done.
+Summer and fall 2021: Fruit examples were collected, sorted, and preliminary testing was done.
 This included the following:

 - samples juiced